Validating Bayesian Inference Algorithms with Simulation-Based Calibration: Introduction

 As we move towards creating sophisticated, bespoke models with each analysis, we stress the algorithms in our statistical toolbox.
 Moreover, the complexity of these models provides abundant opportunity for mistakes in their specification.
 We must verify both that our code is implementing the model we think it is and that our inference algorithm is able to perform the necessary computations accurately.
 While we always get some result from a given algorithm, we have no idea how good it might be without some form of validation.

 Fortunately, the structure of the Bayesian joint distribution allows for the validation of \emph{any} Bayesian computational method capable of producing samples from the posterior distribution, or an approximation thereof.
 This includes not only Monte Carlo methods but also deterministic methods that yield approximate posterior distributions amenable to exact sampling, such as integrated nested Laplace approximation (INLA) \citep{rue2009approximate,rue2017bayesian} and automatic differentiation variational inference (ADVI) \citep{kucukelbir2017automatic}.
-In this paper we introduce \emph{Simulation-Based Calibration} (SBC), a generic and straightforward procedure for validating these algorithms within the scope of a given Bayesian joint distribution.
+In this paper we introduce \emph{Simulation-Based Calibration} (SBC), a corrected implementation of the ideas of \cite{Cook2006-se} for validating these algorithms in a generic and straightforward way within the scope of a given Bayesian joint distribution.

 We begin with a discussion the natural self-consistency of samples from the Bayesian joint distribution and previous validation methods that have exploited this behavior.
 Next we introduce the simulation-based calibration framework and examine the qualitative interpretation of the SBC output, how it identifies how the algorithm being validated might be failing, and how it can be incorporated into a robust Bayesian workflow.
 Finally, we consider some useful extensions of SBC before demonstrating the application of the procedure over a range of analyses.